How to buy the best hedge trimmer

 How much do I need to spend?

 Corded electric models are the cheapest to buy and you can get one from around £50.
-Most of our Best Buys, however, cost more than £100, and our top-scoring hedge trimmer is £150.
+Most of our best hedge trimmers, however, cost more than £100, and our top-scoring hedge trimmer is £150.

 There are a few budget cordless hedge trimmers that cost around £50, but the ones we've tested for this price haven't scored well.
 More powerful models can cost as much as £250 for a cordless hedge trimmer with a high-voltage lithium-ion battery.
 You also need to think about the expense of replacement batteries, which can cost as much as £100.
 Be aware that the cost of a cordless hedge trimmer is sometimes quoted for sale without the battery.
 Which? always includes the battery in the guideline price we show.